aux-rt/tmotor_servo/README.md

 TMotor_ServoConnection servo_conn(CAN0);  // create CAN Servo Connection
 ```

 Initialize the CAN Connection in the setup function.
-After a connection could be successfully established, you can set the zero position of the motor:
+After a connection could be established successfully, you can set the zero position of the motor:
 ```C++
 void setup() {
   // establisehd serial connection to PC